ManiAm/VENTOS_Public/README.md

     python sumo-launchd.py -vv -c /path/to/sumo/binary

 sumoD and sumo-guiD are two SUMO binaries that can be used with the above command.
-They both will be downloaded automatically in the VENTOS/sumoBinary folder upon the first run of the VENTOS project. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very good for debugging purposes).
+They both will be downloaded automatically in the VENTOS/sumoBinary folder upon the first run of the project. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very good for debugging purposes).
 On the other hands, sumoD is the command-line version which is faster.
-Thus you should run either of the following commands in the veins folder (with this assumption that VENTOS folder is stored on Desktop):
+Thus you should run either of the following commands in the veins folder (with this assumption that VENTOS folder is on Desktop):

 SUMO in graphical mode: